-Noted a dearth of International/Diversity courses being offered, particularly among state core courses.

-- According to current General Education rules, such designations can only be attached to a course that also has another General Education designation.
-Should that continue to be the policy? - Two options: encourage more courses to apply for I/D designation, or change requirements.
+Julian: noted a dearth of International/Diversity courses being offered, particularly among state core courses.
+As Gen Ed rules currently exist, only such designation can only be attached to a course that also has another General Education designation.
+Should that continue to be the policy?
+Two options: encourage more courses to apply for designation or change requirements.

-Discussion: Diversity is more of a challenge than International.
-It would be helpful to encourage departments and colleges to apply where there are known to be relevant courses.

-• Support is the key: it is a challenge to get things through committees (General Education, UCC, etc.).
-Part of the problem may be how narrow Diversity is defined?
+O'Sickey: Diversity is more of a challenge than International.
+It would be helpful to encourage departments and colleges to apply where we know there are relevant courses.
+Support is the key: it is a challenge to get things through committees (General Education, UCC, etc.).

-- Maybe exposure to diversity should be more broadly defined.
-Can a course focusing on International content meet the Diversity definition? - The General Education Committee has seen I/D definitions change several times.
+Poceski: Part of the problem may be how narrow Diversity is defined?
+Maybe exposure to diversity should be more broadly defined.
+Can a course focusing on International content meet the Diversity definition?

+Julian has seen definition change several times.